linkedin/cruise-control/README.md

  * **RackAwareGoal** - Ensures that all replicas of each partition are assigned in a rack aware manner -- i.e. no more than one replica of each partition resides in the same rack.
  * **ReplicaCapacityGoal** - Ensures that the maximum number of replicas per broker is under the specified maximum limit.
- * **CpuCapacityGoal** - Ensures that CPU utilization of each broker is below a given threshold.
  * **DiskCapacityGoal** - Ensures that Disk space usage of each broker is below a given threshold.
  * **NetworkInboundCapacityGoal** - Ensures that inbound network utilization of each broker is below a given threshold.
  * **NetworkOutboundCapacityGoal** - Ensures that outbound network utilization of each broker is below a given threshold.
+ * **CpuCapacityGoal** - Ensures that CPU utilization of each broker is below a given threshold.
+ * **ReplicaDistributionGoal** - Attempts to make all the brokers in a cluster have a similar number of replicas.
  * **PotentialNwOutGoal** - Ensures that the potential network output (when all the replicas in the broker become leaders) on each of the broker do not exceed the broker’s network outbound bandwidth capacity.
- * **CpuUsageDistributionGoal** - Attempts to keep the CPU usage variance among brokers within a certain range relative to the average CPU utilization.
  * **DiskUsageDistributionGoal** - Attempts to keep the Disk space usage variance among brokers within a certain range relative to the average Disk utilization.
  * **NetworkInboundUsageDistributionGoal** - Attempts to keep the inbound network utilization variance among brokers within a certain range relative to the average inbound network utilization.
  * **NetworkOutboundUsageDistributionGoal** - Attempts to keep the outbound network utilization variance among brokers within a certain range relative to the average outbound network utilization.
+ * **CpuUsageDistributionGoal** - Attempts to keep the CPU usage variance among brokers within a certain range relative to the average CPU utilization.
+ * **LeaderReplicaDistributionGoal** - Attempts to make all the brokers in a cluster have a similar number of leader replicas.
  * **LeaderBytesInDistributionGoal** - Attempts to equalize the leader bytes in rate on each host.
  * **TopicReplicaDistributionGoal** - Attempts to maintain an even distribution of any topic's partitions across the entire cluster.
- * **ReplicaDistributionGoal** - Attempts to make all the brokers in a cluster have a similar number of replicas.
  * **PreferredLeaderElectionGoal** - Simply move the leaders to the first replica of each partition.
  * **KafkaAssignerDiskUsageDistributionGoal** - (Kafka-assigner mode) Attempts to distribute disk usage evenly among brokers based on swap.
- * **KafkaAssignerEvenRackAwareGoal** - (Kafka-assigner mode) Attempts to achieve rack aware even replica distribution.
+ * **IntraBrokerDiskCapacityGoal** - (Rebalance-disk mode, only available in `migrate_to_kafka_2_0` branch) Ensures that Disk space usage of each disk is below a given threshold.
+ * **IntraBrokerDiskUsageDistributionGoal** - (Rebalance-disk mode, only available in `migrate_to_kafka_2_0` branch) Attempts to keep the Disk space usage variance among disks within a certain range relative to the average broker Disk utilization.

 #### Anomaly Notifier ####
 The anomaly notifier allows users to be notified when an anomaly is detected.
 Anomalies include:
  * Broker failure
  * Goal violation
  * Metric anomaly
+ * Disk failure(only available in `migrate_to_kafka_2_0` branch)

 In addition to anomaly notifications users can specify actions to be taken in response to an anomaly.
 The following actions are supported:
  * **fix** - fix the problem right away